-The Port's total net position increased from the prior year from \$47.3M to \$47.4M.
-Additions to capital assets of \$2.8M includes purchase of 167 acres of Port Westward, construction of hangar building and the water/sewer extension at Scappoose Industrial Pak.
+The Port's total net position decreased from the prior year from \$47.4M to \$46.1M.
+Additions to capital assets of \$2M includes the construction of hangar building and the water/sewer extension at Scappoose Industrial Park.

-The Port ended the year with an increase in net position of \$97K, and with a reduction from prior years due to a non-recurring grant.
+The Port ended the year with a decrease in net position of \$1.3M, due to a decrease of tenant rent and taxes revenues and an increase in operating expenses.